alexhkurz/compiler-construction-2022/project.md

 - how the compilation works and
 - how the assembly program is executed on the machine.

-For the first deadline, you need to have made a choice of programming language and compiler and show me a program in the source language and the target language (assembly, JVM, ...) that you want to explain.
+For the first deadline, you need to have made a choice of programming language and compiler and show me a program in the source language (C, Java, ...) and the target language (assembly, JVM, ...) that you want to explain.
+(What about Python?)

 ## Project: Creating Your Own Programming Language